apoveda25/BigpodsCore/README.md

 docker compose up -d
 ```

-2. Run IaC with Pulumi:
+2. Run Keycloak IaC with Pulumi:

 ```bash
 # Go to the folder where the keycloak app is with the following syntax: